 - Treat tables and chairs right.
 Don't lean back in chairs.
 Don't stand on woven seats.
 Avoid using chair stretchers or table pedestals as footrests. - Don't put anything hot directly on surfaces.
 Use coasters under hot (and cold) beverages.
 If your furniture becomes scorched, seek the help of a furniture repair specialist. - Let it breathe.
 Rotate accessories and other items placed on the furniture.
 Do not leave plastic tablecloths or placemats on dining tables for extended periods of time, as chemical components of plastic will migrate into the finish, causing indentations, softening, discoloration, and damage.
-Do not store any leather goods on furniture for extended periods of time.
-Don't cover furniture for extended periods of time.
-Finishes need to be exposed to the air because they to need "breathe" to maintain appearance and durability. - Use felt discs.
+Do not store leather goods on furniture for extended periods of time.
+Don't cover furniture for extended periods of time; finishes need to "breathe" to maintain appearance and durability. - Use felt discs.
 Place felt pads under lamps and accessories.
 Affix included felt discs on the bottom corners of upper units that will sit on top of bases such as bookcases, china cabinets, or hutches.
-Affix felt discs to the contact points of computer equipment, alarm clocks, lamps, telephones, and other desktop items.
+Affix felt discs to the contact points of equipment, clocks, lamps, and other desktop items.
 The plastic, rubber, or nylon feet on these items may contain chemicals that can migrate into the finish, causing indentations, softening, and discoloration.
 Even plastic toys left on unprotected shelves for extended periods can damage the finish.
 If damage occurs, seek the expertise of a furniture repair specialist. - Prevent damage during use.
 Protect dining tabletops with nonplastic mats or pads.
-We recommend the use of Ethan Allen custom table pads (see "custom table pads" on page 8).
+We recommend the use of Ethan Allen custom table pads (see Custom Table Pads on page 9).
 Protect work surfaces when using items that could stain, imprint, or damage the wood such as ballpoint pens, crayons, markers, and glue.
-Note: potpourri and scented accessories may contain oils that can damage finishes. - Avoid friction.
+Note: Potpourri and scented accessories may contain oils that can damage finishes. - Avoid friction.
 Lift objects instead of dragging them across wood surfaces.
 Avoid rubbing on matte or low-sheen finishes, as even through normal use, the sheen of matte and low-sheen finishes tends to increase.